Redesigning Multi-Scale Neural Network for Crowd Counting: Related works

-As heavy occlusions and perspective distortions commonly occur in crowd images, multi-scale DNN architectures are often exploited in crowd counting.
-The early version, MCNN~\cite{zhang2016cvpr}, employs the multi-column architecture to estimate density maps.
-It is improved in subsequent works: Onoro \etal\cite{onoro2016eccv} used a pyramid of image patches extracted at multiple scales and fed them into different DNN columns.
-Cao \etal\cite{cao2018eccv} proposed an encoder-decoder network which includes scale aggregation modules to extract multi-scale features.
-In these works, multi-scale features are combined using concatenation.
-Many other works leverage image perspective~\cite{shi2019cvpr,yan2019iccv,yang2020cvpr}, attention~\cite{shi2019iccv,jiang2020cvpr}, and context~\cite{liu2019iccv} information as local guidance for the combination.
+Multi-scale combinations in many works are simply realized via feature concatenation/averaging.
+Recent works leverage image perspective~\cite{shi2019cvpr,yan2019iccv,yang2020cvpr}, attention~\cite{shi2019iccv,jiang2020cvpr}, and context~\cite{liu2019iccv} information as local proxies for the combination.
 For example, {Shi \etal\cite{shi2019cvpr} designed a perspective-aware neural network to generate perspective maps for combining multi-scale density maps.
-Jiang \etal\cite{jiang2020cvpr} utilized two neural networks to generate attention maps and density maps respectively and multiply them together. }
+Jiang \etal\cite{jiang2020cvpr} utilized two neural networks to generate attention maps and density maps respectively and multiply them together.} \miaojing{Given the observed per-pixel performance discrepancy over multi-scale predictions in crowd counting, we argue that popular proxies such as perspective and attention maps are not accurate for the multi-scale combination.
+To this end, we introduce the hierarchical mixture of density experts to hierarchically combine the multi-scale density predictions using learnable pixel-wise soft weight maps. }